chun-eric/okinawamee/README.md

 Problems- Each column is measured at 600x800 but why does it overflow the parent container?

 Solution: Change it to h-[calc(100vh)].
 Previously it was set at h-[calc(100vh - 80px)] hence the overlap.

+Issues left:
+Problems-on Mobile devices how to setup the slider carousel.
+Oh boy....

+Issues left:
+Problem: I want the container of images to shrink with the parent container until it hits 992px